 '''

-assert x=a+b; # x, a, and b are all looked up in the rule dictionary define moony node lunar;
+assert x=a+b; # x, a, and b are all looked up in the rule dictionary define moony node lunar; # lunar is looked up in the skill or module dictionary

 '''

 2.4 Contexts

 A context is a concept associated with nodes and the rule dictionary.
 Commands are interpreted within a given context.
 NodeBrain searches for terms up or down the glossary hierarchy starting from the glossary of a given node.
 You create a new context whenever you define a node.